 Please accept our humble obeisances.
 All glories to Srila Prabhupada.

-His Holiness Bhakti Charu Swami ki jaya!
+HH Kadamba Kanana Swami ki jaya!
 Srila Prabhupada ki jaya!
+Ananta koti vaisvnava vrinda ki jaya!

 GBC Executive Committee